nevingrowingstars/agora_demo/README.md

     flutter run -d chrome

-Once the application is started, you will see an option to join classroom as Tutor or as a Student.
-Login as a Tutor from one machine and as Student from another machine.
+Once the application starts, you will see an option to join the classroom either as a Tutor or as a Student.
+Log in as a Tutor on one machine and as a Student on another machine.

-Select the audio input, audio output and video device from the list.
+Select the audio input, audio output, and video device from the available list.

-Grant the microphone and camera permission.
-If it still shows warning, click on “Retry Media Check” button to update.
+Grant permission for the microphone and camera when prompted.
+If a warning message still appears, click the “Retry Media Check” button to refresh the device status.

-Once the user is joined as Tutor or as Student, you can use the Settings to change the device using the “Settings” button provided on the top,
+After joining the classroom as a Tutor or Student, you can change the selected devices using the “Settings” button located at the top of the screen.